 Directorate-General of Institutional Development and Promotion (DGDIP) of the National Commission for Protected Natural Areas

-The award goes to for having placed Mexico in the Latin American and world vanguard in the creation and protection of natural areas.
+The DGDIP is recognized for having placed Mexico in the Latin American and world vanguard in the creation and protection of natural areas.

 Gustavo Catalán Deus

-The award goes to for his long professional career and the quality of his journalistic work, which has aided in the analysis and resolution of environmental conflict in reporting on environmental issues.
+Catalán Deus receives the award for his long professional career and the quality of his journalistic work, which has aided in the analysis and resolution of environmental conflict in reporting on environmental issues.

 Prof. Harold A. Mooney and Prof. Peter H. Raven

 The award is granted ex aequo in recognition of their outstanding contributions to understanding evolutionary and co-evolutionary processes that shape the adaptations of plants, the communities they form, and the diversity and biogeography of those communities, and how plants contribute to ecosystem function.